Travis Heying/Wichita Eagle

 The first nights, Kerri and her husband, Darian, slept as if one of them needed to be on watch—she on the couch, he on the floor.
 TV crews camped outside, and when Darian drove to work, they followed.

 Darian watched his wife change.
 Athletic and nearly five foot ten, she was no girlie girl, and he loved that.
 She could walk for days carrying a backpack.
-But now, she was BTK’s daughter.
+But now, she was the BTK Killer’s daughter.
 She even looked like her dad: same dark hair, same eyes.
 She shared his middle name, Lynn.
 She felt as if she’d done something wrong.

 Kerri searched her memories.
 The night of Hedge’s murder, Dad had taken Brian, her brother, on a Boy Scout campout.
 Was it an alibi so he could sneak out and murder their neighbor?
 In 2004, around Christmas, after BTK threatened in letters to the police and news outlets that he would kill again, Dad had driven her to the airport to pick up her brother.
 But Dad had wandered off.
 Was he mailing one of those letters?
 Watching the news to see if he was mentioned?
 She minutely analyzed her whole life.